 If the Respondent does not agree to pay towards the costs of divorce then it could cause unnecessary issues which may in turn increase costs and delays.

-It is, therefore, best practice to try and reach an agreement regarding the issue of costs before the divorce petition is even sent to the court to be issued.
+It is, therefore, best practice to try and reach an agreement regarding the cost of divorce before the divorce petition is even sent to the court to be issued.
 By doing this you can reduce the likelihood of the Respondent challenging the issue of costs later on down the line.

 Get in touch

-If you would like any advice who pays the legal fees in a divorce, divorce or other family law issues please do contact our Client Care Team to speak to one of our specialist divorce lawyers here.
+If you would like any advice who pays the legal fees in a divorce, divorce or other family law issues please do contact our Client Care Team to speak to one of our specialist divorce lawyers.